Bull moose drinking from a stream in Grand Teton

 First, we’ll go through the two different methods for homeschooling in Wyoming.
 The requirements for each vary, so you have the option to choose the best one for your family.

 Homeschooling under the homeschool statute gives parents the most control over their child’s home education.
-Parents simply have to provide notice, submit their planned curriculum to the local public school, and teach the required subjects.
+Parents simply have to provide notice and teach the required subjects.

 If you would like to homeschool under the guidance of a religious institution, you can do so under a parochial or church school.
 To do this, you enroll your child in a faith-based school that allows them to learn from home.